-INFECTIOUS: STAY AWAY - NOW CLOSED
+INFECTIOUS: STAY AWAY

 A free exhibition exploring mechanisms of contagion and strategies of containment it has been experienced by over 45,000 people who have ignored the warning to STAY AWAY.